Key Points

 If no special cause variation exists, that is, the process is in control, you should leave the process alone!
 Making process changes when there is no special cause present is called Tampering and can increase the variation of the process, lowering its quality.

 In this example, a control chart was used to monitor the number of data entry errors on job applications.
 Each day a sample of applications was reviewed.
-The number of errors found were plotted on a control chart.
+The number of errors found was plotted on a control chart.

 One day, a point was plotted outside the control limit.
 Upon investigation, the manager noticed it occurred when a new worker started.
 It was found the worker wasn’t trained.